Beauty Therapist CV Template (Text Format)

 WORK EXPERIENCE

-Beauty Therapist, Manchester
+Beauty Therapist, Serenity

 - Provide a wide range of massage therapies and beauty treatments for the skin, eye, nails, and feet

-- Collaborated with 2 colleagues to create over 5 operational manuals for the workstation to support the Spa Manager
+- Used various cosmetics and creams to hydrate and soften the skin Created 5 operational manuals for the workstation to support the Spa Manager

 EDUCATION